Moses raises the Bronze Serpent (Numbers 21:4-9)

 In Ancient Egypt, the serpent was a religious symbol for power and protection.
 The Pharaoh wore a headdress that featured an image of a cobra on the front.
 This was a symbol of the serpent goddess Wadjet, who was seen as the protector of Egypt.
 You can see an example of this on the famous death mask of the Pharaoh Tutankhamun.

 The Israelites, who had lived in Egypt for years, would have understood that the serpent was a symbol of divine protection.
-So the underling message was that God, not Pharaoh or Wadjet, was the true protector of the people.
+So the underlying message was that God, not Pharaoh or Wadjet, was the true protector of the people.
 The plan appears to be for this to be fed back to the Egyptians.

 Yet the bronze serpent also had another, even deeper meaning.
 According to Christ himself, it was a symbol of his future death upon the Cross (John 3:14).
 Just as Moses ‘lifted up’ the bronze serpent to save the lives of the people, so Christ was to be ‘lifted up’ on the Cross to save the lives of all humanity.